meditohq/medito-app/README.md

 API keys are generated for regular contributors (called "volunteers").

-To volunteer, send an email (preferably with your CV) and how many hours you can contribute to [Katie](mailto:katie@meditofoundation.org).
+To volunteer, join our [Telegram channel](https://t.me/medito.app) and go to "Discussion", then ask there for a key.

 Please note that we are looking for people who are interested in investing at least 2 hours a week regularly. :)